reuixiy/hugo-theme-meme/README.md

 ### Typography

-MemE is highly customizable in Typography.
+MemE is highly customizable in typography.
 You can customize font family, font size, line height, and even content width by yourself.

 Moreover, MemE has Drop Cap & Small Cap features.
 You can set drop cap or enable drop cap after every horizontal rule tag (`<hr />`) — behaved like [The New Yorker](https://www.newyorker.com/) — for your posts.
 You can also set Small Cap for your posts’ headings.